Svetlana Đurković

-Svetlana Đurković (born in 1974), also spelled Svetlana Durkovic, is a Croatian-born feminist, anthropologist and LGBTIQ human rights activist known as a co-founder of Organization Q, the first LGBTQIA organization in Bosnia and Herzegovina.
+Svetlana Đurković (born in 1974), also spelled Svetlana Durkovic, is a Bosnian-American feminist, anthropologist and LGBTIQ human rights activist known as a co-founder of Organization Q, the first LGBTQIA organization in Bosnia and Herzegovina.
 She has worked to eradicate discrimination based on sexual orientation and gender identity in Bosnia and Herzegovina.
 As of 2018, she lives and works in Maryland, and Washington, D.C.

 Personal background

 Durkovic was born in Zagreb, SFR Yugoslavia, in 1974 and lived with her family in Sarajevo.
 Her mother, of Macedonian origin, and her father, of Montenegrin descent, were both refugees during World War II.
 Shortly before the Bosnian War broke out in 1991, Durkovic was in the United States in Halifax County High School on a student exchange program living with a family of local attorneys.
 As the war progressed she could not return to Bosnia and Herzegovina, and she gained refugee status in America and graduated from Halifax County High School.
 On April 22, 1992, she lost contact with her family in Sarajevo during the siege of that city.
 Their next communication was 15 months later.
 Durkovic returned to Bosnia and Herzegovina in 2002.